-I can provide you a cheat sheet for having other people lend their ‘fresh pair of eyes’ to your work is an invaluable asset in quality.
+Having other people lend their ‘fresh pair of eyes’ to your work is an invaluable asset in quality.

-• Repeat these tasks with a second person (giving them the updated file).
+- Repeat these tasks with a second person (using the updated file).

 • Confusing text may disappear from your work.

-• You learn things you can apply later.
+• You’ll probably learn things you can apply later.

-• Your editor or proofer finishes more quickly.
+• Your editor or proofer usually finishes more quickly (fewer $$ charged).

 • Everything can go more smoothly in the future.